codeamt/Freelancer/docs/DEPENDENCY_INJECTION_GUIDE.md

 # Dependency Injection Migration Guide

-Complete guide for migrating from global singletons to `app.state` dependency injection.
+Complete guide for migrating from global singletons to `app.state` dependency injection in FastHTML.

 ## Overview

-This guide covers migrating from global singleton pattern to FastAPI's `app.state` dependency injection pattern.
+This guide covers migrating from global singleton pattern to FastHTML's `app.state` dependency injection pattern.

 ---